dojo/docs/dojo/NodeList.rst

       node.innerHTML += " - found";
   });

 The syntax is the same as :ref:`dojo.forEach <dojo/forEach>` except that the first parameter (the array) is implicitly provided.
-This pattern is repeated throught the ``dojo.NodeList`` API.
+This pattern is repeated throughout the ``dojo.NodeList`` API.

 For instance, :ref:`dojo.style() <dojo/style>` styles a single Node around a defined API.
 That API is mapped into ``NodeList``, dropping the node parameter and calling ``dojo.style`` on each node in the list: